 #9 Relax at White River State Park

-An urban park in the city center, White River State Park is one of the fun family things to do in Indianapolis.
+An urban oasis in the city center, White River State Park is one of the fun family things to do in Indianapolis.
+In addition to the sprawling green space, the park also features museums, public artworks and trails.

-Perfect for a relaxing walk or a summertime picnic, the landscaped park is a top Indy destination.
+The area also hosts a myriad of Indianapolis events – from concerts to farmers’ markets – in the summertime.
+Perfect for a relaxing walk or a picnic, the landscaped park is a top Indy destination.

 #10 Get Wild at the Indianapolis Zoo